sigstore/cosign/README.md

 ### Signing subjects

-`cosine` only works for artifacts stored as "manifests" in the registry today.
+`cosign` only works for artifacts stored as "manifests" in the registry today.
 The proposed mechanism is flexible enough to support signing arbitrary things.

 ## Caveats

-`cosine` only generates Ed25519 keys with SHA256 hashes.
+`cosign` only generates Ed25519 keys with SHA256 hashes.
 Keys are stored in PEM-encoded PKCS8 format.
-However, you can use `cosine` to store and retrieve signatures in any format, from any algorithm.
+However, you can use `cosign` to store and retrieve signatures in any format, from any algorithm.

-`cosine` does not handle key-distribution or PKI.
+`cosign` does not handle key-distribution or PKI.

-`cosine` does not handle key-management or storage.
+`cosign` does not handle key-management or storage.
 There are no keyrings or local state.

-`cosine` only supports Red Hat's [simple signing](https://www.redhat.com/en/blog/container-image-signing) format for payloads.
+`cosign` only supports Red Hat's [simple signing](https://www.redhat.com/en/blog/container-image-signing) format for payloads.
 That looks like: